In This Article

 Some dental injuries need emergency care and it is very essential for you to know them so that you will be able to meet the oral requirements of your family.
 It is possible for accidents to occur at any time, either day or night.
-Immediate attention is needed for some oral injuries while others may wait till the usual business hours of your dentist (24 hour dentist office).
+Immediate attention is needed for some oral injuries while others may wait till the usual business hours of your dentist (24 hour emergency dentist).

 Knowing the business hours of the office should not deter you from calling.
 Provisions may be made for an emergency number and the answering machine may give you all the necessary instructions that will assist you in locating a doctor on call.
-If you have tried all these options and none of them seems to work, you can get in touch with an emergency room closest to you.
-You will be given the necessary first aid before your case is referred to the right specialist (24 hour dentist office).
+If you have tried all these options and none of them seems to work, you can get in touch with the emergency room closest to you.
+You will be given the necessary first aid before your case is referred to the right specialist (24-hour dentist office).

-What You Can Do
+What You Can Do?

-What Your Dentist Will Do
+What does Your Dentist Will do?

 There are various treatment options that your dentist will use.
 The type of tooth break and fracture will determine the option that will be used for you.

 Minor cracks are also known as craze lines.
 And they are usually seen on the surface.
 They affect the enamel and in most cases do not require any treatment.
-However, the tooth may be polished by your dentist.
+However, the tooth may be polished by your 24-hour dentist.
 So that the rough spot will be smoothened.

 This is characterized by broken, sharp chewing surfaces of your teeth also known as the cusps.
 Usually, it does not affect the pulp.
 Hence, you may not feel much pain.
-The damage may be repaired by your dentist.
+The damage may be repaired by your 24-hour dentist.
 So that the restoration of the shape of the tooth will be achieved.
-In most cases, a crown or onlay will be needed.
+In most cases, a crown or Onlay will be needed.

 Serious breaks are very severe up to the point that they make the nerve vulnerable.
 You will feel pain and sensitivity.
 While bleeding should also be expected.
-A root canal treatment is an ideal option for this type of a situation.
+A root canal treatment is an ideal option for this type of situation.
 This will ensure that the vulnerable nerve is removed.
-While a crown will be used for restoration purpose.
+While a crown will be used for restoration purposes.
 You should be able to chew and eat properly after this procedure.